 Tax revenue-to-GDP ratio: France, Denmark and Belgium show the highest ratios

 The effects of the economic and financial crisis on tax revenue from 2007 onwards are apparent.
-From its last spike in 2007, the ratio of tax revenue to GDP in the EU-28 decreased by 0.7 percentage points to 38.4 % in 2009 and 2010, while the ratio for the EA-19 also decreased by 0.8 percentage points from its peak of 40.0 % in 2007 to 39.2 % in 2010.
+From its last spike in 2007, the ratio of tax revenue to GDP in the EU-28 decreased by 0.7 percentage points to 38.3 and 38.4 % in 2009 and 2010, while the ratio for the EA-19 also decreased by 0.8 percentage points from its peak of 40.0 % in 2007 to 39.2 % in 2010.
 From 2011 to 2014, tax revenue in terms of GDP increased substantially, which was due to absolute tax revenue increasing along the same path as in the previous years and GDP growth being lower.
 This reflects pro-active tax measures taken by Member States during recent years to correct their government deficits, such as VAT rate increases and new taxes, for example bank levies and taxes on property.
 EA-19 tax revenue as a percentage of GDP remains at a higher level than EU-28 tax revenue.
-From 2014 to 2015, tax revenue in the terms of GDP slightly decreased in the euro area, while remaining unchanged in the EU-28. (see Figure 1).
+From 2014 to 2015, tax revenue in the terms of GDP slightly decreased in the euro area, while remaining unchanged in the EU-28, before increases in both EU and euro area in 2016 (see Figure 1).

 Tax revenue can be grouped into three main categories or types: indirect taxes defined as taxes linked to production and imports (such as value added taxes - VAT), direct taxes consisting of current taxes on income and wealth, and net social contributions that include actual social contributions (for paying into social security funds or other social insurance schemes) as well as imputed social contributions, imputed contributions relating to the property income of certain social insurance schemes deemed as being an additional contribution to the scheme (D.614 households' social contribution supplements) and imputed output of certain social insurance schemes (D.61sc social insurance scheme service charges).
 In the ESA 2010 classification, these categories correspond to the following transactions: taxes on production and imports (D.2), current taxes on income, wealth, etc. (D.5), capital taxes (D.91), net social contributions (D.61) composed of actual social contributions (D.611 + D.613) as well as the imputations described above.
 Figure 4 shows the recent historical trend of taxes on production and imports (D.2), current taxes on income, wealth, etc. (D.5), and net social contributions (D.61) for the EU-28 relative to GDP.